lm3nitro/Projects/New/Bash/Bash Fundamentals/7-Bash Conditionals.md

 ![Pasted image 20241021161344](https://github.com/user-attachments/assets/d309bf66-4a14-4130-9f1a-c6fd0c998e37)

-Example 7:
+Example 4:

 Testing multiple conditions with an if statement.
-In this example we want to make sure that the user is neither the admin user nor the root user to ensure the script is incapable of causing too much damage.
-We'll use the or operator in this example, noted by ||.
+In this example I want to make sure that the user is neither the admin user nor the root user to ensure the script is incapable of causing too much damage.
+I'll use the or operator in this example, noted by `||`.
 This means that either of the conditions needs to be true.
-If we used the and operator of && then both conditions would need to be true.
+If the and operator of &&  is used, then both conditions would need to be true.

 ```bash